-Table 1.
-Example of Randomly Generated Stimuli for a Participant in Study 1

-Which of the stronger-link or weaker-link can be improved (i.e., which one is Requirement 1) depends on the condition.
-The bonus and the required amount of typing is the same for the decisions in each pair, and the improvements in each pair have approximately the same impact on the aggregate change of success
+Notes.
+All information corresponds to the stimuli generated for a particular participant in Study 1.
+Each pair includes two decisions that share the same initial stronger-link and weaker-link Which of the stronger-link or weaker-link can be improved (i.e., which one is Requirement 1) depends on the condition.
+The bonus and the required amount of typing is the same for the decisions n each pair, and the improvements in each pair have approximately the same impact on the aggregate change of success this question unreasonably difficult (see Online Supplement 5).
+This deviation from our preregistration does not change the significance of the main effect of the improve-weaker-link condition at an alpha level of 0.001.